-4Kids will provide support for Network Providers related to the TPG through scheduled trainings/webinars, written guides, and ad hoc technical assistance requests submitted to the website via our Help Center at 4Kids4Families.org/providers.
+4Kids will provide support for Network Providers related to the TPG through scheduled trainings/webinars, written guides, and AD HOC technical assistance requests submitted to the website via the Help Center at 4Kids4Families.org/providers.
 Support contacts can also be located on the home page of the TPG upon logging in.